Moonfin-Client/.github/profile/README.md

 - **Modern UI improvements** - Refined layouts, better information density, and smoother animations
 - **Enhanced media discovery** - Featured content bars, improved metadata display, and better navigation
+- **Jellyseerr Integration** - First-class support for content discovery and requesting (first native Jellyfin clients with Jellyseerr!)
 - **Platform-optimized experiences** - Each client is tailored for its specific device type
 - **Upstream compatibility** - Full compatibility with any Jellyfin server (no server modifications needed)
 - **Open source** - All improvements are available for the community to use and contribute to